On Solving Asymmetric Diagonally Dominant Linear Systems in Sublinear Time: Other Related Work

 \section{Other Related Work}

 A vast literature exists on nearly-linear-time Laplacian solvers and their extensions, including solvers for undirected Laplacian/SDD systems (e.g., \cite{spielman2004nearly,spielman2014nearly,jambulapati2021ultrasparse}) and directed Laplacian/RDD/CDD systems (e.g., \cite{cohen2016faster,cohen2018solving,jambulapati2025eulerian}).
-These solvers achieve nearly-linear time complexity in $\nnz(\M)$ with polylogarithmic dependence on $1/\eps$ and the condition number.
-The development of global RDD/CDD solvers relies on reductions from solving RDD/CDD systems to solving Eulerian Laplacian systems, combined with efficient methods for computing PPR vectors with small $\alpha$ and the stationary distribution of random walk on graphs~\cite{cohen2016faster}.
+These solvers achieve nearly linear time complexity in $\nnz(\M)$ with polylogarithmic dependence on $1/\eps$ and the condition number.
+The development of global RDD/CDD solvers relies on reductions from solving RDD/CDD systems to solving Eulerian Laplacian systems, combined with efficient methods for computing PPR vectors with small $\alpha$ and the stationary distribution of random walks on graphs~\cite{cohen2016faster}.
 However, the global techniques from algorithmic linear algebra and known reductions to the Eulerian case do not directly apply to the local setting, revealing a fundamental distinction between global and local RDD/CDD solvers.
 In fact, the lower bounds established in~\cite{andoni2018solving} and this work demonstrate that local SDD solvers require polynomial dependence on $1/\eps$ and $1/\gamma$, indicating a separation between global and local SDD solvers.

 \cite{doron2017probabilistic} develops probabilistic logspace solvers for certain classes of directed Laplacian systems.
-Their method also relies on approximating truncated Neumann series, but they bound the truncation error using spectral radius and Jordan normal form analysis, which yield truncation parameters of at least $n^2$.
+Their method also relies on approximating truncated Neumann series, but they bound the truncation error using spectral radius and Jordan normal form, which yield truncation parameters of at least $n^2$.
 Such a huge truncation parameter makes their algorithm and analysis inapplicable to the sublinear-time setting.
+As an aside, in the quantum regime, \cite{ta-shma2013inverting} presents algorithms for inverting well-conditioned matrices in quantum logspace, but their approaches are not directly applicable to our classical sublinear-time framework.

 The idea of using random-walk sampling to solve linear systems dates back to the von Neumann-Ulam algorithm for approximating matrix inversion~\cite{forsythe1950matrix,wasow1952note}.
-The bidirectional method for estimating random-walk probabilities on graphs is first proposed in \cite{lofgren2014fast}, which is inspired by property testing techniques~\cite{goldreich2011testing,kale2013noise} and later simplied by the \BiPPR framework~\cite{lofgren2016personalized}.
+The bidirectional method for estimating random-walk probabilities on graphs is first proposed in \cite{lofgren2014fast}, which is inspired by property testing techniques~\cite{goldreich2011testing,kale2013noise} and later simplified by the \BiPPR framework~\cite{lofgren2016personalized}.